Slicer/slicer-media-assets/SlicerIcons/SlicerSVG/SeparateStyles/README.md

 These classes are based on Slicer's palettes would be:
 * copied into the DEFS section of any created svg file.
 * applied to the default light theme icon's graphic elements.
-* then used to programatically derive a dark (or disabled state) icon by editing the defs to replace light theme colors with corresponding dark theme colors from Slicer palettes.
+* then used to programatically derive a dark (or disabled state) icon by editing the DEFS to replace light theme colors with corresponding dark theme colors from Slicer palettes.

 REQUIRES MINIMAL EDITING OF ANY CREATED SVG.

 Example of class definitions and application to graphic elements:

 ```
 <svg height="100" width="100">